Children Grow up Before Your Very Eyes

 Save precious memories.
 Take the time to put away at least a few of the many pictures, homemade cards, or pasta necklaces that you will receive over the years.
 Put the child's name, age, and a note or two about what they were like at the time on the back of things you save.
 My grown-up children often ask me what they were like when they were little and they really love looking through their childhood pictures.

 Start a memory box when you have your first baby.
 Take lots of pictures.

 The most important thing to remember when you start a family is that your life will never be the same again.
 Accept the change.
 There really isn't anything you can do about it and in this case, change is good.

 Grown up Children Can Enjoy Family Holidays too

-In our family we always had at least a week each year in our favourite place, New Quay in West Wales.
+In our family, we always had at least a week each year in our favorite place, New Quay in West Wales.